 I've heard a lot about plasma donation.
 What is that, and can I participate?

-There has been a lot of discussion in the news lately about whether or not convalescent plasma (or simply, plasma) might be used as a treatment option for COVID-19.
+There has been a lot of discussion in the news about whether or not convalescent plasma (or simply, plasma) might be used as a treatment option for COVID-19.
 Plasma is the liquid portion of your blood.
 It helps prevent clotting and supports immunity by containing antibodies that fight off infections including—potentially—COVID-19.

-"Convalescent plasma that contains antibodies to the severe acute respiratory syndrome SARS-CoV-2 (the virus that contains COVID-19) is being studied for administration to patients with COVID-19," explains Dr. Bhagat.
+"Convalescent plasma that contains antibodies to the severe acute respiratory syndrome SARS-CoV-2 (the virus that contains COVID-19) is being studied for administration to patients with COVID-19," explains Bhagat.